Chris56974/Pethreon/README.md

 ### Can't iterate over any of the pledges

 In Sergei's original contract, it wasn't possible for a contributor/creator to see _all_ their pledges.
 I think that would make for a much better UX so I added that in.
-I have to be careful how I do it because it can get really expensive (maps aren't iterable in solidity and iteration can get very costly in calls that require validation from other ethereum nodes).
-I still need to be able to cancel them too.
+I have to be careful how I do this because it can get really expensive (maps aren't iterable in solidity and iteration can get costly).
+I need to store be able to cancel them somehow too.

 ```cpp
 contract Pethreon {